Dreading Mother's Day? 5 Reasons It Needs to Be Gone for Good

-I guarantee on this day, a mother you know is faking a smile, hiding her tears, or torturing herself reading hundreds of sappy callouts on social media about wonderful mothers.
+I guarantee on this day, a mother you know is faking a smile, hiding her tears, or torturing herself reading hundreds of sappy sentiments on social media about other's wonderful mothers.
 She dreads this day every year.
-Let's not forget her or the other amazing women who've taught and guided us; especially when our mothers couldn't.
+Let's not forget her or the other amazing women who've taught and guided us; especially when our mothers couldn't or wouldn't.

 1. Mother's Day Was Never Meant to Be Commercialized

 Many people, myself included, have never taken the time to learn why such a day exists in the first place.
-We follow the masses and fall prey to societal traditions without even knowing why we do it.
-My life goal is to remove the stress and pressure from society and hence challenge topics such as this.
+We follow the masses and fall prey to societal traditions without knowing why we do it.
+My life goal here is to remove the stress and pressure brought on by society and to challenge topics such as this one.